theantialex/Product_EDA/README.md

 1) There are three columns with unique values: S. No, Product_ID, Product_Name.
 2) There is a column with the same value in every row: Currency.
 3) There are two columns that are not relevant to the analysis: Brand Desc (since its values are almost unique), Product Size (since its values are not standardized).
-4) This leaves us with five columns: Brand_Name, MRP, SellPrice, Discount, Category.
+4) This leaves us with five columns: Brand_Name, MRP, Sell_Pricece, Discount, Category.

-For columns MRP, SellPrice, Discount we already acquired some knowledge about their value distributions (e.g. mean and median values) in the dataset summary.
+For columns MRP, Sell_Pricece, Discount we already acquired some knowledge about their value distributions (e.g. mean and median values) in the dataset summary.
 So now we can analyze the remaining two columns: Brand_Name and Category.

 For the column Brand_Name, Brand-wise analysis is conducted and the top ten brands with the most products are identified.
 This data is visualized with a horizontal bar chart.
 ![Alt text](top_brands.png)